 If all 28 million homes in Britain switched to 100% LED bulbs, we could save 1.7 million tonnes of CO2 emissions annually, according to Energy Saving Trust.

 In recent years, there has been a significant increase in the quality of LED lights that are available.
-Typically, these LED lights will save you around 90% of energy compared to a halogen lamp.
-The lifespan of these LED lights are generally 50,000 hours which, in comparison to a halogen lamp is around 1,000-2,000 hours.
+Typically, these LED lights will save you around 90% of energy compared to a halogen lamp and their lifespan is generally 12-15 longer than a halogen lamp.

 Switching to LED lighting also means that your maintenance and replacement costs will reduce.

 Finally, properly maintained kit is another way to improve energy efficiency within your business, for example ensuring air conditioning units remain unclogged.

 The role of data in operational energy management is significant.
 As we often say at Planet Mark, you can’t manage what you don’t measure.